 For this reason, it’s critical to balance your immune response by addressing over-active inflammation, and encourage healthy circulation to stay healthy and prevent the deadly cytokine storm.
 This is particularly important for people with risk factors including age 60+, existing heart disease or respiratory diseases such as COPD, metabolic disorders, and other conditions.

 More recent and in-depth reports are highlighting the extent of cardiovascular damage that can occur as a direct result of the viral infection.
 From these reports, one specific feature is increasingly prominent: Circulatory dysfunction, and specifically, excessive blood clotting.
 This may help explain why the SARS-CoV-2 virus poses such a risk to patients with pre-existing cardiovascular, cardiometabolic and respiratory conditions.
 In fact, 50% of patients hospitalized with the infection have a pre-existing heart condition.

 Earlier investigations into viral complications show that the virus can cause significant damage to the vascular system—in the large arteries and the microcirculation.
 One report from the University Hospital Zurich showed inflammation-induced damage to the cells on the inner lining of blood vessels among infected patients.

 Another critical study showed tiny blood clots in the lungs of infected patients.

-Now, new data examining autopsies of COVID-19 cases reveal what some experts consider remarkable findings.
-Specifically, a new report shows that people who died of COVID-19 infection had developed blood clots not only in their lungs, but in almost every organ of the body.
+Now, new data examining autopsies of lung virus infection cases reveal what some experts consider remarkable findings.
+Specifically, a new report shows that people who died of viral infections had developed blood clots not only in their lungs, but in almost every organ of the body.

 The new findings, published in June in The Lancet journal, EClinicalMedicine, are being touted as “dramatic” by investigators.
 The researchers had expected to find blood clots in the lungs, but not throughout the entire body.
 And not to the extent shown.